 A dolly works nicely.
 Just place the dolly underneath the column and carefully lean the lift backwards, then roll it.
 But an even better way to move the lift is to get the Wheel Kit.
 Just attach the two 8″ wheels to the lift’s base and the entire lift turns into a dolly that you can lean back and move.
 And the attachment positions of the wheels from the Wheel Kit makes them easier to use than a dolly.

 The Wheel Kit is optional.
 See them in the photo below.
 Specify the Wheel Kit when you place your order.

 Custom colors are available.
-Gloss Black is the default color, but other colors are available for a fee.
 Remember that some colors show dirt and scuff marks easily.

 The above colors have a Gloss finish unless otherwise indicated.

 Gloss Black is the default color and is included in the base price.
 Gloss Almond, Gloss Aluminum, Flat Black, Gloss Sand, Gloss Smoke Grey, Gloss White and Flat White are available for a $225 upgrade fee.
 Other colors will require a special quote and depend on availability.